-If you need some cash the Careers Service has it's own Job Shop where you can find part time work to support you financially whilst at University.
+If you need some cash the Careers Service uses Student Hub, an online service where you can find part time work to support you financially whilst at University.
 They're based right next to Student Services inside the Student Centre in Chancellor's Mall.

 Everyone feel homesick when they leave home for the first time to some degree.

 The Students' Union can help you settle in with new friends by helping you to join Clubs and Societies no matter what you're interested in or passionate about.